Verolia/GitHubActions_testing/README.md

-# GitHubActions_testing
+# GitHub Actions

-Every time someone makes a new pull request to main (wants to pull/merge their branch into main), Github Actions workflow will run.
+Every time someone makes a new pull request to `main` (wants to pull/merge their branch into main), Github Actions workflow will run.
-If any of these fail, the pull request will not go through and you can not push the code to main.
+If any of these fail, the pull request will not go through and you can not push the code to `main`.
 You get feedback on what the problem is, where it failed.

+## What actually happens:
-A virual machine is built, and this machine runs the different commands on our code:
+A temporary virual machine is built, and this machine runs the different commands on our code:

-##  Backend checks:
+###  Backend checks:
+To ensure backend builds correctly, and all backend tests pass.

 - Checkout repository: actions/checkout@v2
 - Set up .NET: actions/setup-dotnet@v1
     - dotnet-version: 10.0.x
-- Restore dependencies: 'dotnet restore'
+- Restore dependencies: `dotnet restore`
-- Build project: dotnet build --no-restore --configuration Release
+- Build project: `dotnet build --no-restore --configuration Release`
-- Run our tests: dotnet test --no-build --configuration Release
+- Run our tests: `dotnet test --no-build --configuration Release`

-## Frontend checks:
+### Frontend checks:
+To ensure frontend builds correctly.

 - Checkout repository: actions/checkout@v2
 - Set up Node.js: actions/setup-node@v2
     - node-version: 20.x
-- Install frontend dependencies: npm install
+- Install frontend dependencies: `npm install`
-- Build frontend: npm run build
+- Build frontend: `npm run build`

-## Integration checks:
+### Integration checks:
 To ensure that different parts of the project work together, not just individually.
-For our workflow, this includes the backend connecting to the database and running integration tests against it.
+This means: backend connecting to the database and running integration tests against it.

 - Start temporary Postgres database
     - A PostgreSQL container is launched using GitHub Actions services.